EuracBiomedicalResearch/metabo_chris_untargeted/README.md

 is available through the Eurac Research IfB-internal *massspec* repository; ask Johannes Rainer for access).

+Analysis scripts are supposed to be run on the calculation cluster using the respective shell script (e.g. `peak_detection.sh` for `peak_detection.Rmd`).
+The script should then be executed with `sbatch --mem-per-cpu=24000 -c 10 --partition=batch ./peak_detection.sh`.

 ### Preprocessing

 - [peak_detection.Rmd](peak_detection.Rmd): peak detection and peak